FACTION BRIEF

 Operational Unit

 Independent cells of 3–7 operatives.
 No cell knows the composition or location of any other.
-Communication through dead drops, physical couriers, and one-time-pad systems.
+Communication happens through dead drops, physical couriers, and a one-time-pad system designed specifically for the network by a former Nexus security analyst.

 Nexus has arrested 11 Commons operatives since 2182.
 None could provide information about cells beyond their own.